Courage of Lassie

-Courage of Lassie is a 1946 American Technicolor MGM feature film featuring Elizabeth Taylor, Frank Morgan, and dog actor Pal.
+Courage of Lassie is a 1946 American Technicolor MGM drama film featuring Elizabeth Taylor, Frank Morgan, and dog actor Pal.

 Plot

 A young adult collie who is a descendant of Lassie is taken in by Kathie Merrick (Elizabeth Taylor) after being separated from his mother as a pup and growing up in a forest.
 Merrick names him Bill, and he begins working as a sheepdog under the supervision of the shepherd Mr. MacBain (Frank Morgan).
 Bill is conscripted as a war dog after being hit by a truck and sent to an animal hospital.
 He behaves gallantly while at war during the Aleutian Islands Campaign but gains an aggressive temperament after being injured and experiencing hardship.
 He is returned to the mainland to recuperate, but escapes and continues to behave aggressively.
 Bill is almost put down, but is reunited with Merrick after it is discovered that he is a war hero.